PhilippBaessler/contactmngr/dev/dev_notes.md

         ))
     ```

+    Worth noting, that `Shiny.onInputChange` is superseded by `Shiny.setInputChange`.
 Since this is only required once after initializing, the update function on resize is not really required.
 This of course does not work as I need the actual height of the datatable's scrollBody.
 So i need to do something like this

     ``` {.javascript .R}
     const contactList = document.getElementById('contact_list');